Kartaverse/.github/profile/README.md

 The [KartaVR documentation](https://kartaverse.github.io/Kartaverse-Docs/#/) is hosted on GitHub.io.

+## Spatial Metadata GUI

+The KartaLink [Spatial Metadata](https://kartaverse.github.io/Kartaverse-Docs/#/) tools allow you to prepare immersive content for playback on Apple Vision Pro and Meta Quest HMDs.

 ## Kartaverse Pano Tools Data Nodes

 [Kartaverse PT](https://kartaverse.github.io/PT-Data-Nodes-Docs/) is a new set of data nodes that allow live-link access in Fusion to PTGui Pro .pts project files.
 This is the start of a new way to work with panoramic data in Fusion.